How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 When to visit Dubrovnik Old Town

-Dubrovnik is best explored from May to June or September to early October, avoiding the peak season (July and August) and crowds.
-If you’re visiting the old town in Dubrovnik for the day, early morning or late afternoon is ideal – you’ll miss the peak cruise ship hours.
+Dubrovnik is best explored from May to early October, avoiding the peak season where possible (July and August) and crowds.
+If you’re visiting the old town in Dubrovnik for the day, early morning or late afternoon is ideal – you’ll miss the cruise ship hours.

-Dubrovnik is the most popular destination in Croatia, and the best boutique hotels often sell out months in advance – especially from May to September.
-I highly recommend booking early for the best choice, rates, and to be close to the old town for your 3 days in Dubrovnik.
+Dubrovnik is Croatia’s most popular destination, and the best boutique hotels sell out months in advance, so I highly recommend booking early for the best choice and rates, and to stay close to the old town for your 3 days in Dubrovnik.
 See my full guide to where to stay in Dubrovnik.

 Book boat tours and restaurants ahead in summer